Last Updated on February 20, 2025

 Passing your driving test is a monumental achievement, signifying your readiness to drive independently and responsibly.
-This milestone is not only a testament to your driving skills but also gives you freedom and responsibility.
+This milestone not only grants you freedom but also comes with new responsibilities.
+While the excitement of passing is undeniable, many new drivers wonder, “What happens next?” and “Can I drive straight away?

 What Does It Mean Once You’ve Passed Your Driving Test